RV Towing Tips: How To Pull A TOAD With Your Motorhome

-A TOAD (or dingy, in RV language) is the extra vehicle you tow behind your motorhome.
-It's used for sightseeing and other activities once you have parked your RV or set up camp at the campground.
+It’s used for sightseeing and other activities once you have parked your RV or set up camp at the campground.

-There are a number of ways you can pull your auxiliary wheels behind you.
 Serious thought needs to be given before you decide what type of vehicle will suit your needs best, and which is the best way to tow it.

 First, you'll want to verify with your state’s DOT (Department of Transportation) exactly what the legal requirements are in your state.